aarnphm/aarnphm.github.io/content/thoughts/sparse crosscoders.md

 title: sparse crosscoders
 ---

+> [!important] maturity
+>
+> a research preview from Anthroppic and this is pretty much still a work in progress

+see also [open source reproduction on Gemma 2B](https://colab.research.google.com/drive/124ODki4dUjfi21nuZPHRySALx9I74YHj?usp=sharing) and github.com/ckkissane/crosscoder-model-diff-replication

 A variant of [[thoughts/mechanistic interpretability#sparse autoencoders]] where it reads and writes to multiple layers [@lindsey2024sparsecrosscoders]

 Crosscoders produces ==shared features across layers and even models==